 Many people recommend using 'mild' baby shampoos for washing the scalp, but none have precisely stated what they denote by the term 'mild' in this case.
 It may be mentioned here that even shampoos meant for babies enclose perfumes, detergent surfactants (agents that lessen surface tension of liquids), quaternium-15 and additional eczemagenics that cause irritations as active ingredients.
 Since no researches have been conducted on this subject, it would be wise to use shampoos that contain the minimum amount of probably irritants to wash the scalps of babies enduring cradle cap.

 It is not advisable to use keratolytic or dandruff shampoos - products containing selenium, sulfur, zinc pyrithione or salicylic acid, to wash the scalp of babies having cradle cap as these products not only cause eye irritation, but also deteriorates the skin inflammation.
 While many physicians occasionally prescribe such product to treat stubborn cases of cradle cap, most people actually warn against their use or use of medicated shampoos in infants as they may result in systemic absorption.
 In fact, shampoos meant for eradicating dandruff usually enclose sodium lauryl sulfate as a major ingredient that is known to cause irritation of the skin.

 Presently, ketoconazole shampoos and creams seem to be the most preferred substances in the medicinal therapy for restrained to acute cases of cradle cap.
 Studies conducted thus far hint that using this anti-fungal medicine do not result in its absorption in the bloodstream.
 However, it is regrettable that presently ketoconazole shampoo is manufactured with several dubious substances that are likely to cause skin irritation and allergies.
 In such a situation, it appears to be an excellent idea to use preparations made by a compounding pharmacy.

 Several studies have found that administering biotin injections either to the baby or the breastfeeding mother have helped to clear cradle cap quickly as well as completely.
 Another study found that administering vitamin B-complex injections also proved to be effective in healing cradle cap.
 If you are mulling over taking injections to cure cradle cap, it is advisable that you take the injection directly into the vein and not into the muscles.
-However, recently when scientists used a small dosage of oral biotin to heal cradle cap in a clinical trial, it did not prove to be an effective medication and, hence several conventional means of treatment for cradle cap have ruled out using biotin as an effective supplement to heal the condition.
-Nonetheless, this conception is wrong.
-There are a number of physicians who have a preference for oral supplementation containing liquid biotin.
-All said and done, there is a need for a properly planned research on the subject to ensure the efficacy of a dose of the oral supplementation, in case there is one, as well as the impact of biotin/B-complex injections in a bigger model.
-It would certainly be worthwhile trying biotin as this vitamin is not only safe for use, but also does not enclose any identified toxic substance.

 Finding of a study conducted on the subject by Swedish scientists hinted that rubbing the scalp of babies with cradle cap with little quantities of borage oil two times every day yielded positive results.
 In addition to these therapies, other home remedies suggested in different unconventional sources as well as parent forums including herbal washes with chamomile or burdock, shampoo prepared from tea tree oil and aloe gel.